alexfernandez/loadtest/README.md

 Number of requests to send out.

+Note: the total number of requests sent can be bigger than the parameter, if there is a concurrency parameter and number of requests is not a multiple of concurrency.

 #### -c concurrency

 loadtest will create a simultaneous number of clients; this parameter controls how many.